2020wmarvil/occupancy-tracking-system/README.md

 # occupancy-tracking-system
-An occupancy tracking system built in python using MongoDB Atlas
+An occupancy tracking system built in python using OpenCV, MongoDB Atlas, and Twilio

 To Run
 - `$ pipenv shell`